webplatform/docs/Accessibility_basics/index.md

 Incidental: Text or images of text that are part of an inactive user interface component, that are pure decoration, that are not visible to anyone, or that are part of a picture that contains significant other visual content, have no contrast requirement.
 Logotypes: Text that is part of a logo or brand name has no minimum contrast requirement.“</blockquote>

-WCAG 2 then gives a complete picture on the [http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html intents of this particular criterion], it provides additional [http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/G18 information on how to design sites that meet the requirements] and on how to test that the requirement is actually met ([http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-con trast-contrast.html#visual-audio-contrast-contrast-resources-head here's a list of tools]).
+WCAG 2 then gives a complete picture on the [http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html intents of this particular criterion], it provides additional [http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/G18 information on how to design sites that meet the requirements] and on [http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html#visual-audio-contrast-contrast-resources-head how to test] that the requirement is actually met.

 The same structure and basic ideas are true for virtually all of WCAG 2, so let's have a look at them.